agaby/darl-dev/Darl.GraphQL/md/Edit_tree.md

 As usual these changes only become part of the working Bot model, and are not saved to the bot until the save icon on the top bar is clicked.

 ## Possible lineages list
-Whenever a tree element is selected, if it just contain s a simple word, a liookup is made of all the concepts related to this word.
+Whenever a tree element is selected, if it just contain s a simple word, a lookup is made of all the concepts related to this word.
 You can replace the word with a concept by clicking on a concept.
 This is an extremely powerful tool, because thereafter all words that match this concept, and any concept derived from it, in any grammatic variant will be matched.
 This can reduce the size of the tree dramatically, but is most appropriate for those with a knowledge of computational linguistics.